mopidy/mopidy/docs/extensiondev.rst

 library, and other providers is straight forward and should not require any special setup or processing.

-Testing Libraries
+Testing libraries
 -----------------
 Library test cases should cover the implementations of the standard Mopidy API (e.g. ``browse``, ``lookup``, ``refresh``, ``get_images``, ``search``, etc.)

-Testing Playback Controllers
+Testing playback controllers
 ----------------------------
 Testing ``change_track`` and ``translate_uri`` is probably the highest priority, since these methods are used to prepare the track and provide its audio URL to Mopidy's core for playback.

-Testing Frontends
+Testing frontends
 -----------------
 Because most frontends will interact with the Mopidy core, it will most likely be necessary to have a full core running for testing purposes::